ChainSafe/github-analytics/README.md

 first commit    create PullRequest    first review        PullRequest merged
 ```

-### log command
+#### log command

-If you want to get raw information about PullRequests, you can use `log` command.
+If you want to get raw information about PullRequests, you can use `ga pr log` command.
-Use the `--format` option if you need other formats (ex. csv).